 You may have also heard of the term “full-spectrum.” hemp extract or CBD oil.
 But, what do all of these mean?
+Is hemp extract the same as CBD?
 Here’s what you need to know and why it’s important when shopping for a cannabis product.

 The Cannabis Sativa Plant

 The Cannabis sativa plant includes two main species known as hemp and marijuana.
 Both plants contain both CBD and THC, although they are at different levels.
 Hemp contains high amounts of CBD with trace amounts of THC.
 The marijuana plant contains high amounts of THC with lower amounts of CBD.
 This is why CBD is generally extracted from the hemp plant to produce hemp extract or CBD oils.

 Organic Hemp Extract is derived from hemp plants that contain less than 0.3% THC on a dry-weight basis.
 Instead of a single-molecule CBD product, also known as isolate CBD, Organic Hemp Extract contains an array of naturally occurring terpenes and cannabinoids that promote the entourage effect.
 The entourage effect is what allows Full-Spectrum Organic Hemp Extract to work with the Endogenous Cannabinoid System, also known as the ECS.